alexforrester/android-clean-architecture/README.md

 ### Clean Architecture Description and Implementation

-This project uses androidx and android lifecycle components ViewModel, LiveData and Navigation architecture components to display a list of Popular movies from [The Movie Database](https://www.themoviedb.org) which has been added as a file in the Assets folder.
+This project uses MVVM with coroutines, androidx and android lifecycle components ViewModel, LiveData and Navigation architecture components to display a list of Popular movies from [The Movie Database](https://www.themoviedb.org) which has been added as a file in the Assets folder.
 Selecting a movie will display a movie detail page including title, overview, image, the popularity of the movie in terms of the votes received and the genres it belongs to.

 The architecture is based on Robert C. Martin's (Uncle Bob) original [Clean Architecture blog post](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and accompanying schematic diagram.
 It stresses a design which is based on inversion of control and enforcing inner layers knowing nothing about how they are being used in the outer layers.
 This is composed of 3 different layers: